franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ----

-If  given  another  opportunity, I would  focus  on  implementing  the  single and pipelined  processor  versions  more  efficiently and with greater  attention  to  detail.
-This  would  potentially  allow  for  the  completion  of  the  more  complex  cache  module.
-Also, the  used  instruction  will  be  added  to  the `control  unit` so  that  this  processor  can  deal with more  situations.
+Given another chance, I would concentrate on optimizing the implementation of both the single and pipelined processor versions, dedicating more attention to detail to enhance efficiency.
+Such improvements could pave the way for successfully completing a more complex `cache` module.
+Additionally, I would expand the `control unit` to include a broader range of instructions, equipping the processor to handle a wider variety of scenarios.